ZIMO-Elektronik/ZUSI/README.md

 ### General data transfer

-The zusi clock is given by the host with variable period (see spi frequency table).
-The Protocol allows the connected devices to return an answer in a specified time window (see zusi frame tables).
+The ZUSI clock is given by the host with variable period (see SPI frequency table).
+The Protocol allows the connected devices to return an answer in a specified time window (see ZUSI frame tables).
 In accordance to the SPI mode, data is clocked out on a rising clock edge and read on a falling clock edge.

-The speed of transmission can be increased if the transmission stays stable to maximise data rate, but must be reduced if the transmissions become too fast for the connected devices.
+The speed of transmission can be increased if the transmission stays stable to maximize data rate, but must be reduced if the transmissions become too fast for the connected devices.

+To simplify finding the correct transmission speed, the FeatureRequest command was implemented to ask the maximum supported transmission speed of the devices.
+Details can be found in the Feature request frame table.

+### Resynchronisation phase

+To avoid problems with the MX644, a resynchronisation phase was introduced between host transmission and device answer.
+This consists of a 10µs delay, with a following transmission of 0x80.
+The clock period for the transmission is 10µs, which results in a frequency of 0,1Mbps (or 12,5KBaud).

+To catch asynchronous behavior, the state-machine of a decoder will be reset after 10ms (20ms for MSDecoder) of no activity on ZUSI clock.
+This can be used to resynch all decoders.

+### Answer phase

+After the last bit of the host transmission (after the resynchronisation phase), the host switches the ZUSI data line to input (with pull-up).
+The decoder will send a two bit answer, one ACK valid and one ACK (in this order).

+ACK valid is low.
+This verifies that at least one decoder is still connected and received the transmission.
+If the ACK valid is high, no decoder was able to receive the transmission.
+(Wired-OR)

+ACK is high (NAK is low), if all decoders were able to complete the command.
+If a decoder was unable to complete the command, this will be pulled to low for all connected devices (Wired-AND)

+To integrate the MX644, the answer phase is asymmetric.
+The low period of clock is defined with 20µs, the high period with 10µs.
+Both ACK valid and ACK/NAK will be set by the decoder on a rising edge on clock and can be read on the falling edge.

+### Busy phase

+Some commands (e.g. DeleteFlash or WriteFlash) have built-in busy to signal the command still being processed on at least one decoder.
+This is achieved through the decoder pulling the data line to logical low and holding this state.
+When the decoder is finished, it needs to release the data line again, but only after the clock line is high again (signaling that the answer phase is complete).
+This results in a "Wired-AND", which will result in a logical high only if all decoders are finished with the command.
+The host clock is suspended during the busy phase.

 ## ZUSI-Frame